 Use Accurate UI Components that Guarantee Design Consistency

 Coded UI components used in the design process make the prototypes consistent from start to finish.
 The product is being built according to the designer’s intention.
 The best part – designers don’t even need to deal with code.

 The outcome is that there is no drift between design and the end product’s look and feel which is extremely time and energy consuming without Merge technology.

-New way of importing UI components to UXPin Merge
+The Third way of Importing UI components to UXPin Merge

 Before you can design with true components, you need to import a component library.
-Up until this point, there were two ways of bringing coded components to UXPin Merge.
+There are three ways of bringing coded components to UXPin Merge.

 - Git integration – developers use Git to host source code and its history; it requires technical help to import code components into UXPin.

 - Storybook integration – Storybook stores public and private component libraries that you can bring to UXPin.

 - npm integration – that gives designers a lot of autonomy.